syed-ali-abbas/solidity-smart-contracts/README.md

 ### Contract 8

+Mappings act as hash tables which consist of key types and corresponding value type pairs.
+They are defined like any other variable type in Solidity:

+mapping(_KeyType => _ValueType) public mappingName

 Mapping is used to create key value pairs.
 We can also create nested mapping's.
 We can assign the values to the mapping variable. like shown below:

 isFriend[msg.sender][0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2]=true;</br></br>